What is Jivamukti Yoga?

-- Jivamukti Yoga can be a better practice for relieving from the anxiety, stress, frustration caused by the environment, life-style or whatever may be the cause.
+- Jivamukti Yoga can be a better practice for relieving the anxiety, stress, frustration caused by the environment, lifestyle or whatever may be the cause.

 - Mental clarity and the intelligence quadrant can be improved by the regular practice of Jivamukti Yoga.

-- Jivamukti Yoga helps to develop the feeling of humanity, compassion and love within you.
+- Jivamukti Yoga helps to develop the feeling of humanity, compassion, and love with you.

 - It also works on overall strength and improvement of physical, mental, and psychological health.

 - It offers the learning environment for ancient yogic texts as well as the Sanskrit language.

 - Jivamukti Yoga includes the knowledge and understanding of mantra chanting, singing, and music as its part of practice which has greater benefits for your heart.

 - Jivamukti Yoga teaches and inspires one to be vegan as it has been one of the prime goals of Jivamukti Yoga Method.

 - Jivamukti Yoga encourages to adopt an equally approve other aspects of yoga besides asana.
 It has indeed taken high effort and time for other aspects of yoga.